psb/melange-opam-template/README.md

 - `make watch`: watch for the filesystem and have Melange rebuild on every change
 - `make dev`: serve the JS application with a local HTTP server
+- `make bundle`: create production build of app
-- `make preview`: build the JS and serve the built JS application with a local HTTP server
+- `make preview`: serve the production build of the JS application with a local HTTP server

 ## JavaScript output